 In order to enable the IBM Informix ODBC and JDBC access to the CMS server, there are two files that must be edited and then the CMS application and the IDS database must be stopped and started.
 All of this work must be performed while logged in as root and at a UNIX command prompt.
-This information assumes the user performing this work is familiar with the UNIX editor vi, UNIX cp command to copy and how to stop and start CMS.
-If you are not familiar with these, please consult with an experienced UNIX system administrator or you can request that the Avaya CMS maintenance group perform this work.
+The user performing this work must be familiar with the UNIX editor vi, UNIX cp command to copy and how to stop and start CMS.
+If you are not familiar with these, consult with an experienced UNIX system administrator or you can request that the Avaya CMS maintenance group perform this work.